JuliaComputing/Swagger.jl/plugin/README.md

-# Swagger Codegen for the julia library
+# Swagger Codegen for Julia

 ## Overview
 This is a Julia plugin and code generator to generate your own client library with Swagger.